Arackulele/GrimoraMod/README.md

 # Grimora Mod

-- A giant Mod made by xXxStoner420BongMasterxXx and Arackulele, that builds upon the finale with Grimora's chessboard.
+- A giant Mod made by just a lot of people (look in the credits section of the readme for more info), that builds upon the finale with Grimora's chessboard.

-- **Note from BongMaster 2022-04-30**
-  - Due to the toxicity/negativity of the GrimoraMod server in regards to really any discussion that might be taking place, I'm going to be taking a hiatus from working on the mod.
-  - I personally have been private messaged from 6 different members in the server about ideas being not only shutdown, but aggressively attacked from other members in the server as well.
-I wanted to work on this mod as it was a great idea and to extend the Scrybe of the Dead even further, not deal with people who are unable to have a decent idea discussion or have no idea how to give constructive criticism.

 - **MOST IMPORTANT**: **!!!YOU WILL ENCOUNTER BUGS!!!**
 - **BEWARE**: